 Jeremiah had prophesied, “Therefore thus saith the Lord of hosts; Because ye have not heard my words, Behold, I will send and take all the families of the north, saith the Lord, and Nebuchadrezzar the king of Babylon, my servant, and will bring them against this land, and against the inhabitants thereof, and against all these nations round about, and will utterly destroy them, and make them an astonishment, and an hissing, and perpetual desolations. … And this whole land shall be a desolation, and an astonishment; and these nations shall serve the king of Babylon seventy years” (Jeremiah 25:8-9, 11).

 This is exactly what happened.
-The Jews were taken captive by the Babylonians in 585 b.c. and served them for 70 years, until the Babylonians were conquered by the Persians in 515 b.c.
-(2 Chronicles 36:20).
+The first wave of Jews were indeed taken captive by the Babylonians around 605 b.c.
+But then, after nearly 70 years, in 539 b.c. the Babylonians were defeated by King Cyrus’s Persian Empire.
+This too was prophesied (2 Chronicles 36:20).
+Why 70 years?
 “To fulfil the word of the Lord by the mouth of Jeremiah, until the land had enjoyed her sabbaths: for as long as she lay desolate she kept sabbath, to fulfil threescore and ten years” (verse 21).
 This is saying that from the time they had inherited the Promised Land until the beginning of their captivity, the Israelites had failed to give the land its seventh-year sabbatical rest (commanded in Leviticus 25) 70 times—so God resolved to remove them and give the land those 70 years of rest!
 What a striking illustration of just how important God’s law is to Him, and how particular He is that it be scrupulously obeyed.

-Exactly 70 years later, this remarkable event happened: “Now in the first year of Cyrus king of Persia, that the word of the Lord spoken by the mouth of Jeremiah might be accomplished”—speaking of the 70-years prophecy—“the Lord stirred up the spirit of Cyrus king of Persia, that he made a proclamation throughout all his kingdom, and put it also in writing, saying, Thus saith Cyrus king of Persia, All the kingdoms of the earth hath the Lord God of heaven given me; and he hath charged me to build him an house in Jerusalem, which is in Judah.
+In 535 b.c., exactly 70 years after the first Jews had gone into captivity, this remarkable event happened: “Now in the first year of Cyrus king of Persia, that the word of the Lord spoken by the mouth of Jeremiah might be accomplished”—speaking of the 70-years prophecy—“the Lord stirred up the spirit of Cyrus king of Persia, that he made a proclamation throughout all his kingdom, and put it also in writing, saying, Thus saith Cyrus king of Persia, All the kingdoms of the earth hath the Lord God of heaven given me; and he hath charged me to build him an house in Jerusalem, which is in Judah.
 Who is there among you of all his people?
 The Lord his God be with him, and let him go up” (2 Chronicles 36:22-23).

 Many times God has to correct His people.
 But He never leaves or forsakes us.
 And He doesn’t punish more than is necessary to effect our repentance.